 When I started this blog one-and-a-half years ago, I didn’t know what I’d write about or how often I’d post.
 I’ve taken things day by day, and as it’s turned out, I’ve posted once a month about something that has resonated with me that month (save for the planned interviews which have also resonated!).
 This has worked well for me.

 Until now.
 As September has rolled along, I’ve wished that something would stand up and say, “Blog about ME!”
-But nothing has spoken (or maybe I haven’t been listening hard enough).
+But nothing has spoken.
+For sure, national news has been very loud and consuming, and I’ve had a hard time hearing much else.
+Maybe I haven’t been listening carefully enough, because I know there’s got to be inspiration, even there .

 In general, though, I’ve not been without inspiration this month.
 I’ve had plenty for two writing projects (one historical fiction and the other narrative non-fiction) that I hope will ultimately add some positive energy to our world.
 I wish I could share more than that, but I can’t; that’s the way this business goes.
 If things pan out, I’ll be more than happy to blog about them down the road.